SQream/sqream_docs/data_ingestion/ingesting_from_databases_2.rst

      - ``java -jar sqloaderService-8.0.jar configDir=</path/to/directory/>``
      -
      - Defines the path to the folder containing both the data type mapping and the reserved words files.
 The defined folder must contain both files or else you will receive an error.
 This flag affects the mapping and reserved words files and does not affect the properties file
-   * - ``--hzClusterName=<TEXT>``
+   * - ``hzClusterName=<TEXT>``
      - Optional
      -
      -
      - In Hazelcast, a cluster refers to a group of connected Hazelcast instances across different JVMs or machines.
 By default, these instances connect to the same cluster on the network level, meaning that all SQLoader services that start on a network will connect to each other and share the same queue.
 An admin can connect to only one Hazelcast cluster at a time.
 If you start multiple clusters and want to connect them to the admin service, you will need to start multiple admin services, with each service connecting to one of your clusters.
+It is essential that this flag has the same name used here and across all SQLLoader instances.
-   * - ``log_dir``
+   * - ``LOG_DIR``
      - Optional
      - ``logs``
-     - ``java -jar -DLOG_DIR=/path/to/log/directory sqloaderService-8.0.jar``
+     - ``-D``
      - Defines the path of log directory created when loading data.
 If no value is specified, a ``logs`` folder is created under the same location as the ``sqloader.jar`` file
-   * - ``--spring.boot.admin.client.url``
+   * - ``spring.boot.admin.client.url``
      - Optional
      - ``http://localhost:7070``
      -